lauravalenciapolo/lauravalenciapolo/README.md

 I worked as a Full Stack Web Developer
 [Source Code](https://github.com/lauravalenciapolo/Proyecto-Individual/)

-Design and develop a web page about videogames including:
+Design and develop a web page about pokemons including:
 ◉ Search by name
 ◉ Filtering, Sorting and Pagination
 ◉ Option to create a videogame